lucienyoung/mapping-positioning-ros/README.md

   <img src="https://github.com/lucienyoung/map-building-ros/assets/137718915/5e50fa9e-b4f4-43ff-89c5-3d8afdec54fa" />
 </p>

-> Given that RealSense technology provides direct point clouds output, but it is too dense to achieve real-time performance when marked down to form a local costmap, we utilize the voxel grid to down-sample the point clouds, where each point is approximate to the centroid given a voxel.
+> Given that RealSense technology provides direct point clouds output, but it is too dense to achieve real-time performance when marked down to form a local costmap, we utilize the voxel grid to down-sample the point clouds, where each point is approximated to the centroid given a voxel.
 Later, the downsampled point clouds will be labelled down to the ground floor for real-time obstacle avoidance, where the local path planning algorithm can be implemented.
 See from [dwa_local-planner](http://wiki.ros.org/dwa_local_planner).

 ### 3.5 Path planning simulation
 If you'd like to simulate and test the path planing performance without real-time running, please refer to the [**rbx1**](https://github.com/pirobot/rbx1.git) simulation framework.
 To install, you can use the following commands: